The Raven: Legacy of a Master Thief: Part 2: Cradle of Deception

 Zellner survives the ship's doctor's attack.
 The cruise ship arrives in Cairo.
 The two eyes of the Sphinx were supposed to be on display in the museum there, but because of the theft that preceded the game, only one of the two rubies can be seen.
 The raven steals this eye before the exhibition opens, but Zellner is able to pursue him, catch the thief and uncover the raven's identity.
 The player then relives the events since the beginning of part one, but from the perspective of one of the raven's assistants Adil Jamal, who only appeared as a minor character in the first part.

 Part 3: Murderers and Ravens

 In the third part, the plot already broadly known to the player continues on board the MS Lydia and later in the museum in Cairo from the perspective of the Adil; In addition, the player also controls Adil's girlfriend Patricia Mayers, who was also introduced as a supporting character in the first part.

 In the end, a number of surprise twists are revealed.

 Development

 The game was released for Microsoft Windows via Steam as of July 23, 2013.
 The game was released on PlayStation 3 and Xbox 360 on January 14, 2014.
 On January 10, 2018, a trailer for The Raven Remastered was released by THQ Nordic.
-The game was released on March 13, 2018 for Microsoft Windows, macOS, PlayStation 4 and Xbox One, and was enhanced for Xbox One X. A Nintendo Switch version was released in 2019.
+The game was re-released on March 13, 2018 for Microsoft Windows, macOS, PlayStation 4 and Xbox One, and was enhanced for Xbox One X. A Nintendo Switch version was released in January 22, 2019.